 Thomas ‘Boom Boom’ DeGale was a promising super-middleweight, with a pro record of nine and zero.
-He was 22-years-old and lived with his mother and sister.
-His sister was seventeen-years-old.
+He was twenty-two years old and lived with his mother and sister.
+His sister was seventeen years old.
 She’d just met a guy twice her age.
 The guy was leery.
 His sister came home crying, bruised, bleeding from her lip.
 De Gale told her to wait with their mother.
 When he’d finished, the guy was put on life support.

 DeGale was charged; he had no criminal record, but the man he beat was fighting for his life.
 The attorney said if the defendant died he could be facing the chair.
 He got five years.
 ‘Five years is the best we could have hoped for,’ said the attorney.
 ‘You could be out in half that time.’

 He went into the State Pen.
 It was a whole new world.
 He knew some guys on the street, but he didn’t know anyone on the inside.
 He was placed on the sixth floor.
 The sixth floor was for inmates who had committed violent crimes.
 It was an open cell—a dormitory— that housed forty-eight men.
 There were two toilets for those forty-eight men.

 DeGale sat on his bunk.
 For the first few days that’s all he did: sit on his bunk and try to come to terms with the enormity of it all.

 At night, when things got quieter, he lay down and read Ring Magazine.
 The light that reached him from the outside spotlights meant he was never in complete darkness.

 He’d been there a week.

 Three guys stood round his bed.
 He knew they were gang members.
 They had tattoos on their arms, necks.
 The rolled up sleeves and V-neck of the orange prison vest framed masses of blue-black prison ink.
 One of the three men tapped the sole of his bare foot.
 De Gale swung his legs around and put both feet on the prison floor.

 ‘You know anyone in here?’ the guy asked.